mac2bua/mlflow-tutorial-ai-marketplace/README.md

 Running instructions
 ====================

-In order to run the setup you can simply do:
+In order to run the setup you will need to [install docker-compose](https://docs.docker.com/compose/install/) and then can simply do:
 ```shell
 docker-compose build
 docker-compose up